The anti-spherical category: Introduction

 \subsection{Acknowledgements:}

 This paper owes an intellectual debt to ideas of R. Bezrukavnikov and S. Riche.
-We would like to thank them both for useful discussions.
-We would also like to thank B. Leclerc for pointing out \cite{KT} and M. Hogancamp for interesting discussions around the infinite twist.
-Finally we would like to thank T. Jensen and P. Sentinelli for detailed comments.
+We would like to thank them both.
+We would also like to thank B. Leclerc for pointing out \cite{KT}.
+Finally we would like to thank B.~Elias, E.~Gorsky, J.~Gibson, A.~Hazi, T.~Jensen and P.~Sentinelli for interesting discussions and detailed comments on various versions of this paper.
+The second author was funded by ANID project Fondecyt regular $1200061$.